-The up-dip projection of the mineralised zones within the dunite are coincident with elevated nickelin-soil geochemistry responses up to 806 ppb together with elevated cobalt and palladium.
-This suggests that the soil geochemistry is detecting the blind mineralisation as it has done at Conductor 1.
-(Figures 1 and 2 and announcement dated 3 December 2013).
+The two mineralised units, called the Upper Ultramafic Unit and Lower Ultramafic Unit, dip at about 65 degrees to the northwest.
+The up-dip projection of the mineralised channel is coincident with strongly elevated nickel-in-soil geochemistry responses up to 3,040 ppb and indicates that the soil geochemistry is detecting the blind mineralisation (Figure 2 and Figure 3).

-Nickel-in-soil responses greater than 800 ppb define a large area covering more than 3 km of strike of the up-dip projection of the mineralised units.
+Nickel-in-soil responses greater than 1,500 ppb define a large area covering about 2 km of strike of the up-dip projection of the mineralised units (Figure 3).